Specialising in POTS

 Highly inflamed throat * Throat spasms and a feeling of intense constriction * Throat feels on fire * Pain centres on the back of the throat * Useful at the start of catarrhal sore throats *

-Nasty taste in mouth * Pains in neck and ears worse by swallowing * Swallowing hurts too much to drink * Feels hot and cold by turns * Feels heavy, exhausted * Weak and trembling *
+Nasty taste in mouth * Pains in neck and ears worse by swallowing * Swallowing hurts too much to drink * Feels hot and cold by turns * Feels heavy, exhausted * Person feels generally weak and trembly *

-Starts on left and then can move to right side * Sensation of a lump in the throat * Throat is blueish red * Pain better for eating but worse for 'empty' swallowing or liquids * Constricted throat * Difficulty breathing * Worse after sleep * External throat is sensitive * Pain may extend into the ear *
+Starts on left and then can move to right side * Sensation of a lump in the throat * Throat or tonsils are blueish red * Pain better for eating but worse for 'empty' swallowing or liquids * Constricted throat * Difficulty breathing * Worse after sleep * External throat is sensitive * Pain may extend into the ear *

-Pains alternate from one side of throat to the other * Back of throat covered in white, silvery film * Viscous sticky saliva * Symptoms often coincide with a period in women *
+Pains alternate from one side of throat to the other * Back of throat covered in white, silvery film * Viscous sticky saliva * Symptoms often coincide with the menses in women *

 Starts right side and can move to left side * Tongue dry and puffy but not coated * Worse for cold drinks and food, worse 4-8pm * Associated with toothache, wind or anxiety about a forthcoming performance *